This 4 hour training module focuses on the draw from holster. It includes:

 This option is our most sought after instruction block from our Intermediate offerings.

 - An Introduction Packet will be set to you upon registration.
+Please look in your inbox (or spam) folder for the link.

 - This course is 4 hours long, and is entirely range time (no classroom).